Station Activity and Access Requests

 - images clearly identifying or promoting the Metro brand/logos must not be published or broadcast without our permission ahead of time

-- under no circumstances are photos to be taken of MTM staff without their permission
+- under no circumstances are photos or videos to be taken of MTM staff without their permission

 - people filming or taking photographs for their own purposes on MTM’s network are responsible for ensuring they comply with the requirements of privacy and data protection legislation